awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.MariaDB.md

 You can configure your MariaDB DB instance to publish log data to a log group in Amazon CloudWatch Logs\.
 With CloudWatch Logs, you can perform real\-time analysis of the log data, and use CloudWatch to create alarms and view metrics\.
 You can use CloudWatch Logs to store your log records in highly durable storage\.

 Amazon RDS publishes each MariaDB database log as a separate database stream in the log group\.
-For example, if you configure the export function to include the slow query log, slow query data is stored in a slow query log stream in the `/aws/rds/instance/my_instance/slowquery` log group\.
+For example, suppose that you configure the export function to include the slow query log\.
+Then slow query data is stored in a slow query log stream in the `/aws/rds/instance/my_instance/slowquery` log group\.

 The error log is enabled by default\.
 The following table summarizes the requirements for the other MariaDB logs\.